jtouzi/aws_global_accelerator/lab-3-fine-grained-control/README.md

 <kbd>![x](images/0-eu-west-1-1.png)</kbd>
 <kbd>![x](images/0-eu-west-1-2.png)</kbd>

 Now that we've set the traffic dial, we should test.
-If all went well, we should see no traffic going to the **eu-west-1** region anymore.
-You should see traffic coming from Paris hit a different region.
+If all went well, no new connections should hit the EU-WEST-1 region, new connections from Paris should hit a different region.

 <kbd>![x](images/0-traffic-dials-eu-west-1.png)</kbd>